MarlonMueller/edge-iot/README.md

 To train your own networks, an end-to-end ML pipeline can be run.

+> [!CAUTION]
+> The full pipeline can currently only be executed on a Linux-based operating system due to the internals of [ESP-DL](https://github.com/espressif/esp-dl).
+Please adhere to the suggested versions for Python, dependencies, and other components to reduce the chance of errors.

+## Configuration

-1. Setup the Python environment.
+Setup the Python environment.
 Example

 ```bash
 # Create conda environment